Article

 Action Taken: The firm collaborates with local farmers to introduce sustainable farming techniques at the most water-intensive sites, like rainwater harvesting and drip irrigation.

-By sourcing materials from certain regions, there's a risk that the company is indirectly supporting unfair wages and poor working conditions.
+Social: By sourcing materials from specific regions, the company risks indirectly supporting unfair wages and poor working conditions.

-Action Taken: The company runs third-party audits of their supply chain, ensuring that all suppliers comply with ethical labour practices.
+Action Taken: The company runs third-party supply chain audits, ensuring all suppliers comply with ethical labour practices.

-Action Taken: A committee is brought together to oversee ethical sourcing, ensuring supply chain practices are reviewed and reported on correctly.
+Action Taken: A committee is formed to oversee ethical sourcing and ensure supply chain practices are reviewed and reported correctly.

 Financial Materiality: How ESG impacts the firm

-Environmental: If the local water reserves are depleted due to excessive water use, cotton yields might decrease, leading to increased costs.
+Environmental: If the local water reserves are depleted due to excessive water use, cotton yields might decrease, increasing costs.

-Mitigation Strategy: Understanding the impact of climate risk and a potential water shortage to its profitability enables the company to put contingency plans in place to reduce its dependency on the local water reserves.
+Mitigation Strategy: Understanding the impact of climate risk and a potential water shortage on profitability enables the company to implement contingency plans to reduce its dependency on local water reserves.

-The brand's reputation could be at risk if customers find out about its potential endorsement of unethical labour practices.
+Social: The brand's reputation could be at risk if customers discover its potential endorsement of unethical labour practices.

 Mitigation Strategy: By adhering to ethical protocols and promoting community engagement initiatives, the firm aligns itself with customer values and removes the financial risk of corporate reputation damage.